 Operational efficiency is the key to successful companies, the wish of all companies, and the bane of far too many.
-Successful COOs have found ways to develop processes that root out inefficiencies, improve productivity, and increase profit margins.
+Successful COOs have found ways to develop processes that root out inefficiencies, lower operating expenses, improve productivity, and increase profit margins.

 Here, two expert COOs share what they have learned from repeated successes at mega-million-dollar corporations.

 Steve Raack, a COO who has led consumer goods giants, including Beautycounter and Herbalife; and Mike Bartikoski, a manufacturing and supply chain expert who has run operations for Hershey and Pepsico among others, shared their insights during a wide-ranging webinar and Q&A moderated by InterimExecs CEO Robert Jordan.
 You can access the full webinar on-demand.

 It’s always best to start a conversation with a shared definition.
 For our purposes here, we’ll use the definition of operational efficiency from Search Business Analytics: It’s the ability of an organization to reduce waste in time, effort, and materials while still producing a high-quality service or product.
 Companies achieve greater efficiency by cost-effectively streamlining base operations while eliminating redundant processes and waste.